 Additionally, any background check for a job must be accompanied by a notice of rights outlining contact information for the company conducting the report.
 An employee has the right to contact the reporting company to address inaccuracies in background reports.
 If a background check is carried out with the notification of rights or without the express permission of the employee, it could be in violation of the law.

 When is failure to hire or termination based on a background check illegal?

+Generally, what employers look for in a background check is any negative information that may hinder the company’s reputation or go against company policy.
 Any employer has the legal right to terminate an employee or fail to hire an applicant based on negative information in a background check unless doing so violates Title VII or other federal or state laws.

 For instance, if the termination or failure to hire is based on negative information related to race, color, national origin or any other protected categories, the adverse employment action is illegal.